AAIMC-OC/aaimc-oc.github.io/research.md

 ## Our work so far

 **Now:**
-Established multinational datasets, international collaborations and early federated learning infrastructure
+Established international collaboration agreements and licenses to conduct research in low-and-middle-income-country settings, multinational datasets and early federated learning infrastructure test.

-Please also see our [Open Science Framework (OSF) Project Page](https://osf.io/6bdta/overview?view_only=928d14d083624213bf3c1da605a1d4ef) for our latest activities.
+Please also see our [Open Science Framework (OSF) Project Page](https://osf.io/6bdta/overview?view_only=928d14d083624213bf3c1da605a1d4ef) for our latest output and activities.

 **What's next:**
 Development of interoperable data systems and multi site evaluation of AI diagnostics